Psy-Fer/ccflux/docs/src/troubleshooting.md

 ### JSONL schema instability

 Claude Code's transcript format is undocumented.
 If the parser starts returning `0` tokens for all turns, the `sessionId` or `usage` field names may have changed in a CC update.
-Check `errors.log` for unexpected-structure warnings, then inspect a recent transcript file:
+Check `activity.log` for unexpected-structure warnings, then inspect a recent transcript file:

 ```bash
 # Find a recent session transcript